-Anke Eberwein studied cultural education at the University of Hildesheim in the 1990s and then worked as a music pedagogue and concert manager.
+Anke Eberwein studied arts education at the University of Hildesheim in the 1990s and then worked as a music pedagogue and concert manager.
 After the publication of her diploma thesis on the topic of “Concert Pedagogics”, she became co-founder of the “Kölner Büro für Konzertpädagogik” (Cologne concert pedagogics agency) in 1997, which she then headed for several years.
 Having been trained as a music geragogue in 2020, she now works as a freelancer throughout the county of Kassel, commissioned by senior citizens’ institutions, clinics and local authorities.
 She provides musical accompaniment for old people in individual settings (musical house calls, instrumental instruction), in groups (singing and music tours, sing- and play-along concerts, senior citizens’ bands, intergenerative projects) and heads further and continuing education programmes.
 Her work’s motto is: “Faltenklang – alte Menschen können sich in und über Musik „ent-falten“” (the sound of wrinkles – old people can de-wrinkle/develop in and with music).

 The sound of wrinkles

 When people can’t get to art, art gets to them.
 In this “cultural work via dropping in on people”, I visit institutions, clinics, quarters and private living rooms, and through making music together, I take up the great longing for inter-human resonance.
 For this purpose, I travel around the county equipped with flute, voice, guitar and accordion, many simple instruments for joining in and amplifying gadgets and make music in front of windows, in living rooms, on stairs and in gardens.
 In the context of sing- and play-along concerts, I enable older and old people to participate in culture and in designing activities.
 We enter a musical dialogue.
 Here, music is experienced in an entirely new way: intuitively, interactively and improvisationally.